dell/terraform-provider-redfish/docs/resources/user_account.md

   for_each = var.rack1

   redfish_server {
     user          = each.value.user
     password      = each.value.password
     endpoint      = each.value.endpoint
-    ssl_insecure = each.value.ssl_insecure
+    validate_cert = false
   }

   // user details for creating/modifying a user